About this blog

 One night, the entire online archive of that newspaper vanished.
 Years of stories, observations, and memories were simply gone.
 This blog is her way of bringing some of those lost pieces back to life — revisiting a city in transformation through her words, and preserving small moments that deserve to be remembered.

-Learning Turkish as an Expat: From SOAS London to Bosphorus University
+Learning Turkish as an Expat - From SOAS London to Bosphorus University

 Tea with biscuits - The Well-Meaning Driver, the Goat Man & an Istanbul Detour